 Breach of Fiduciary Duty

 The arbitration process may also explore whether there was a breach of fiduciary duty on the part of the advisor.
-If it can be demonstrated that the financial professional failed to act in the investor’s best interest, it strengthens the overall case of churning.
+If a financial advisor breach of fiduciary duty lawyer can demonstrate that the advisor failed to act in your best interest, it will strengthen your claim.

 You Need Meyer Wilson for Your Investor Claim

-At Meyer Wilson, we have the skills, experience, and resources necessary to recover your investment losses.
+At Meyer Wilson, our dedicated team of attorneys has the skills, experience, and resources necessary to recover your investment losses.
 We have helped clients from all over the country receive hundreds of millions of dollars for lost assets.

 Our investment fraud lawyers will evaluate your account’s cost-equity ratio and turnover rate to identify any signs of broker misconduct.
-If they engaged in negligent acts or fraud, we will help you hold them accountable.
-Contact us now for a no-cost consultation.
-Let us help you determine your next move.
+If your advisor engaged in negligent acts or fraud, we will help you hold them accountable.
+Contact us today to schedule a free consultation with a churning (excessive trading) lawyer to get started on your case.

 Recovering Losses Caused by Investment Misconduct.